Kostr/UEFI-Lessons/README.md

 - [Lesson 40](Lessons/Lesson_40): `Key####` NVRAM variables
 - [Lesson 41](Lessons/Lesson_41): `DEBUG` print statement internals. `EFI_D_*` log levels and all the PCDs for the `DEBUG` statement control.
 Getting and parsing OVMF boot log.
 - [Lesson 42](Lessons/Lesson_42): Debug your drivers/applications and OVMF itself with GDB
+- [Lesson 43](Lessons/Lesson_43): Intro to the HII.
+Create an application to display HII database content

 _____